-Mortgage brokers are paid a commission by lenders when you complete a mortgage application with them.
-The commission is split into an upfront payment and trail commission, meaning the broker gets paid an ongoing commission throughout the loan term.
+Mortgage brokers with an Australian Credit Licence are paid a commission by lenders when you complete a mortgage application with them.
+The commission for finance and mortgage broking is split into an upfront payment and trail commission, meaning the broker gets paid an ongoing commission throughout the loan term.
 The borrower doesn’t have to pay anything for the broker’s services.

 How much do banks pay mortgage brokers?